matteobecchi/timeseries_analysis/README.md

 ## Parameters

 tau_smooth          sets the time resolution (Savgol_filter window)<br>
-tau_delay           is for ignoring the first tau_delay frames of the trajectory number_of_sigmas    defines the width of the stable states
+tau_delay           is for ignoring the first tau_delay frames of the trajectory<br>
+number_of_sigmas    defines the width of the stable states<br>